velartrill/velartrill.github.io/orig/friends-and-foes.md

 “Lena, come over here!”
 Rose waves.
 “Let me introduce you properly.”

 Lena walks over to the couch, perches on the armrest next to me.
-“Rhea,” Rose says, turning back to me, “let me introduce to your new bodyguard, Lenshal Casvari Listeli.”
+“Rhea,” Rose says, turning back to me, “let me introduce to your new bodyguard, Lenshal Casvari Listali.”

 “You can just call me Lena.”
 Lena offers me his hand, smiling warmly, and I shake it hesitantly.
 His grip is even stronger than Rose’s.
 “I know you Zyahua tend to have trouble with closed syllables.”